Nectarius of Constantinople: Dissent threatens

-The Bishops of the West opposed the election result and asked for a common synod of East and West to settle the succession and so the Emperor Theodosius, soon after the close of the second council, summoned the Imperial Bishops to a fresh synod at Constantinople; nearly all of the same bishops who had attended the earlier second council were assembled again in early summer of 382.
-On arrival they received a letter from the synod of Milan, inviting them to a great general council at Rome; however they indicated that they must remain where they were, because they had not made any preparations for such long a journey.
-However, they sent three --Syriacus, Eusebius and Priscian—with a synodal letter to Pope Damasus I, archbishop Saint Ambrose and the other bishops assembled in the council at Rome.
+The Bishops of the West opposed the election result and asked for a common synod of East and West to settle the succession and so the Emperor Theodosius I, soon after the close of the first council, summoned the Imperial Bishops to a fresh synod at Constantinople; nearly all of the same bishops who had attended the earlier second council were assembled again in early summer of 382.
+On arrival they received a letter from the synod of Milan, inviting them to a great general council at Rome; however, they indicated that they must remain where they were because they had not made any preparations for such long a journey.
+However, they sent three (Syriacus, Eusebius and Priscian of Lydia) with a synodal letter to Pope Damasus I, archbishop Saint Ambrose and the other bishops assembled in the council at Rome.

 The Roman synod to which this letter was addressed was the fifth under Damasus.
 No formal account remains of its proceedings, nor of how its members treated the question of Nectarius.
-Theodosius, did however, send commissaries to Rome in support of his synod.

-In his 15th letter (to the bishops of Illyria) he indicated that the church in Rome had finally agreed to recognize both Nectarius and Flavian.
+Theodosius I, did however, send commissaries to Rome in support of his synod.
+In his 15th letter (to the bishops of Illyria) he indicated that the church in Rome had finally agreed to recognize both Nectarius of Constantinople and Flavian I of Antioch.

-Six letters from Nectarius remain extant in the files of his predecessor Gregory Nazianzus.
+Six letters from Nectarius remain extant in the files of his predecessor Gregory of Nazianzus.
 In the first he expresses his hearty good wishes for his episcopate.
 The last is of great importance, urging him not to be too liberal in tolerating the Apollinarians.

 In 383 a third synod at Constantinople was held.
 In spite of the decrees of bishops and emperor, the Arians and Pneumatomachians continued to spread their doctrines.
 Theodosius summoned all parties to the Imperial city for a great discussion in June, hoping to reconcile all differences.
-Before this he had sent for the Archbishop and told him that all questions should be fully debated.
+Before this, he had sent for the Archbishop and told him that all questions should be fully debated.